marrow/mongo/guide/fields.md

 ## Field Exclusivity

 {% method -%}
 Occasionally it may be useful to have two distinct fields where it is acceptable to have a value assigned to only one.
 We model this dependency through exclusion.
-By passing a (literal) set of field names as the `exclusive` argument you can define the fields that must not be set for the current field to be assignable.
+By passing a `set` of field names as the `exclusive` argument you can define the fields that must not be set for the current field to be assignable.

-Similar to this example, if you wish to define mutual exclusivity you must define both sides of the limitation.
-Here, `MyDocument` declares that if `link` is set `mail` can not be set, and likewise the reverse.
+Similar to this example, if you wish to define mutual exclusivity you must define both sides of the limitation. `MyDocument` declares that if `link` is set, `mail` can not be set, and likewise the reverse.

 {% sample lang="python" -%}
 ```python